Betsy Braddock: Ultimate Marvel

 In the World Tour story arc of Ultimate X-Men (Earth-1610), Agent Betsy Braddock was created by Mark Millar and Adam Kubert.
 She was introduced as a colonel for the British Secret Intelligence Service along with her partner Agent Dai Thomas.
 As in the mainstream Marvel Universe, Betsy is the twin sister of Brian Braddock, who is now a member of the European Defense Initiative (the European Union's equivalent of the Ultimates), code named Captain Britain.
 Her father, Professor Sir James Braddock, is still alive in the Ultimate universe, and oversees the EDI's super-soldier program.
 She is a telepath and, judging by her own assertion, the most powerful in England.
 The "psychoblast" power she possessed in her British form in the Earth-616 universe was manifested as a "psychic grenade" that she "detonated" in the minds of others.
-Agents Betsy Braddock and Dai Thomas, were assigned to aid Xavier in his search for his son, David, a powerful mutant who could physically possess the bodies of others and manipulate reality.
+Agents Betsy Braddock and Dai Thomas, were assigned to aid Charles Xavier in his search for his son, David, a powerful mutant who could physically possess the bodies of others and manipulate reality.
 During the investigation, however, Agent Thomas was killed and Betsy's body was possessed by David, who set about wreaking havoc and killing innocent humans while in her body.
 She eventually managed to resist his control, albeit briefly, and pleaded with Xavier to kill her.
 Xavier could not bring himself to do so, but Colossus dropped a car on her, killing both Betsy and David Xavier.

 Betsy's consciousness survived, however, somehow moving into the comatose body of a Japanese girl called Kwannon.
 Kwannon was glad to be able to move on to the afterlife, and willingly gave Betsy her body.
 Betsy regarded her near-death experience as intensely fascinating.
 The change has also led her to bear a less formal look, as she was seen after her body-switch with a number of cosmetic piercings.
 She somehow retained her telepathic powers in Kwannon's body and even gained the new ability to create a blade that can cut through most materials, even a Sentinel.
 She was said to be aiding in the formation of S.T.R.I.K.E., the British division of S.H.I.E.L.D.
 Later, though, she was revealed to have been working undercover for Charles Xavier as a spy investigating the activities of Fenris.